tylerapritchard/TESSGI_Tut_Step0/Step0.md

 `! python -m pip install lightkurve --upgrade`

+##### <u>Stretch Goal #1.5: Install Lightkurve with `conda` instead of `pip`</u>

+Assuming that you performed <u>Stretch Goal #1</u> above, this can be done with:

+`! conda install lightkurve -y`

+(if this installs a different python you may need to restart your jupyter notebook from the terminal)

+This is following best practices to use only a single environment/package manager where possible, and if you started up jupyter notebooks after creating a new `TESS` environment this will install lightkurve into your `TESS` environment.

-and execute it using the Run button (or shift+return/enter).
+This command can be executed using the Run button (or shift+return/enter).
 If this is successfull, a number of lines of debug should pop up in a cell below this and end in the line (you may have to scroll through the cell) "Succesfully installed ..." followed by a list of packages installed, e.g.:

 ![install lightkurve](jupyter-instlk.png)

 ## Congratulations!
 Now, you should be able to run the [introduction to TESS tools and tutorials notebook](https://heasarc.gsfc.nasa.gov/docs/tess/TESS-Intro.html "An introduction into the tools and tutorials available for the analysis of TESS data"), other [TESS tutorials]([Data Analysis Tools - TESS Science Support Center](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html)),  and start exploring TESS data!

-#
+## What if something went wrong?

+If you're having trouble installing Anaconda, see [their help page](https://docs.anaconda.com/anaconda/install/)  If you having trouble past that, you can uninstall Anaconda and try again from scratch.
+If you completed <u>Stretch Goal #2</u> you can also delete your `TESS` environment (using `conda remove --name TESS --all`) and try again by creating a new environment.
+If something is broken in the Jupyter notebook environment you can restart the kernal by going to the 'kernal' menu, or `control-c` the "notebook server" in your terminal and re-start it to re-initialize everything.